Clean Teeth = Faster Treatment

 GRAYSLAKE & GURNEE, ILLINOIS – You’ve just gotten braces and you’re already counting the days until you get them off.

 A common oral hygiene complication we see – particularly in patients who are new to orthodontic treatment – is gingivitis.
 Gingivitis is inflammation that causes the gums to appear puffy and red.
 It is the first stage of gum disease and it is caused by poor oral hygiene.
-Getting the hang of brushing and flossing around brackets and arch wires can be tricky for some patients, but it’s imperative that you are diligent about mastering this routine.
+Getting the hang of brushing and flossing around brackets and arch wires can be tricky for some patients, but it’s imperative that you are diligent about mastering ther routine.

 Here’s why: a large portion of orthodontic treatment centers on tooth movement.
 Teeth are easiest to move when they are free of tartar and plaque, and your gums are healthy.
-Inflamed gums can actually hinder tooth movement and make your mouth more prone to irritations that can cause increased discomfort from your orthodontic appliances, says Dr. Michael Stosich, an orthodontist who treats residents of Grayslake, Gurnee, Round Lake and other neighboring communities.
+Inflamed gums can actually hinder tooth movement and make your mouth more prone to irritations that can cause increased discomfort from your orthodontic appliances, says Dr. Sara Spector, an orthodontist who treats residents of Grayslake, Gurnee, Round Lake and other neighboring communities.
 If uncorrected, it can lead to gum recession and more serious forms of gum disease, which can usher in a whole new set of problems.

 As we said earlier, gingivitis is more prevalent in patients who are in the early stages of orthodontic treatment because they often are still getting used to life with braces.
 Additional oral hygiene tools that we give you are necessary to ensure you clean your teeth and gums appropriately.
 These tools include: